Generic selectors

 The heart of every covenant is the vows.
 Once made, breaking a vow becomes a very serious sin against God[14]:

-DEUTERONOMY 23:21 When you shall vow a vow to the LORD your God, you shall not be slack to pay it, for the LORD your God will surely require it of you, and it would be sin in you.
+DEUTERONOMY 23:21 “When you make a vow to the LORD your God, you shall not delay to pay it; for the LORD your God will surely require it of you, and it would be sin to you.

 By definition, breaking a vow is betrayal.
 So, what constitutes a betrayal of a marital covenant vow?
 Because the vows are lifetime commitments of love, faithfulness, and trust between a husband and wife, a betrayal is any serious major offense that violates the specifics and intents of the vows.

-DEFINITION: A betrayal is a serious major offense against someone with whom there is a covenant relationship, meaning the vows and bond of trust between them are violated and broken.
+DEFINITION: A betrayal is a SERIOUS MAJOR OFFENSE against someone with whom there is a covenant relationship, meaning the vows and bond of trust between them are violated and broken.
 A betrayal is always a sin.

 All will agree that adultery certainly betrays a marital covenant, and this is obvious in the Scriptures[15].
 But why is adultery a betrayal?
 While it might seem a ludicrous question, understanding it is an avenue to recognizing other serious major offenses.
-Betrayal of a marital covenant violates vows of love, faithfulness, and trust because a marriage has the requirements and expectations that the husband and wife are one with each other and no other.
+Betrayal of a marital covenant violates vows of love, faithfulness, and trust because a marriage has the requirements and expectations that the husband and wife are one with each other AND NO OTHER.
 This means that they do not share the love that is unique between a husband and wife with anyone else—they do not share their bodies with others; they do not share their intimacy with others; they do not share their private thoughts with others, etc.

 Betrayals—More Than Adultery